Vlasenko2006/Image_classifier/README.md

 # Image Sorting Script: Overview and Functionality

+This script offers an efficient and customizable way to organize images based on their similarity to user-defined patterns.
+By leveraging GUI tools and robust image processing algorithms, it provides a user-friendly interface for handling large datasets.
-This script processes a set of images and assigns integer-based similarity scores based on user-specified patterns and antipatterns.
+The script processes a set of images and assigns integer-based similarity scores based on user-specified patterns and antipatterns.
 It also allows the user to exclude images matching certain criteria (antipatterns).
 Below is a detailed explanation of the script's components and workflow.

 ## Key Features